|

 known as a bowls player, both at Moreton and Broadway, but also for

-her husband, who predeceased her, had two sons and four daughters, all of
+who predeceased her, had two sons and four daughters, all of whom survived

 Robert Drury (1848-1924)